rjw57/psephology/doc/getting_started.rst

 ------

 The web UI is available at http://localhost:5000/ (or at the appropriate IP if using ``docker-machine``).
-There are two views: one gives a summary of seat totals for each party and one gives a list of the winning party for each constituency.
+The following pages are available:

+* A summary giving total number of seats for each party
+* A list of winners for each constituency
+* An event log showing any errors/warnings from importing reults files

 Command line
 ------------